tomwanzek/d3-v4-definitelytyped/README.md

 ## Module-Level Status

-First of,
+First of:

-* as long as a repo does not have a test file flagged as complete, the content is available for review and comment, but not considered stable.
+* As long as a D3 module does not have a definition _and_ test file flagged as complete, the definition is available for review and comment, but not considered stable.
 Self-evidently, changes may also result from changes to D3 itself.

-* starting with the **D3 Version 4** release, D3 provides substantial flexibility with regard to _(un)bundling_ as well as the choice between _vanilla_ and _mondule import_ use.
+* Starting with the D3 version 4 release, D3 provides substantial flexibility with regard to _(un)bundling_ as well as the choice between _vanilla_ and _mondule import_ use.
 The definitions in this repo are written as external modules/UMD module definitions.
 Ambient declarations are only used, when required for module augmentation (e.g. **d3-transition** extending the `Selection` interface of **d3-selection**).

-The question of exporting to a `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module definitions.
+* The availability of the `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module definitions.
 The [D3 standard bundle definitions file](https://github.com/tomwanzek/d3-v4-definitelytyped/blob/master/src/d3/index.d.ts) contained in this repo re-exports the modules listed in the next section.
 It also exposes a `d3` **global** which can be used, where the module is not imported, but definitions are included by reference.
 The global is exposed using `export as namespace d3`.

-Note that, this is _currently_ not possible at module level, as it creates a duplicate identifier error for `d3`.
+* The individual D3 modules, currently _do not_ merge into the `d3` **global** when used as unbundled vanilla scripts.
+This is a known [issue](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/41) with a duplicate identifier compile error create by using `export as namespace d3` at the constituent module level.

-Please, note that the definition and test files in this repo are currently using relative paths.
+* The definition and test files in this repo are currently using relative paths.
-This was done as an interim step to focus on the D3-related aspects of this effort (including the experimental `this` typing).
-See [issue #1 regarding definitions discovery/deployment mechanism](https://github.com/tomwanzek/d3-v4-definitelytyped/issues/1).
+This was done as an interim step to focus on the D3-related aspects of this effort.

-**Note**: All references to "Test File" below should be read as follows.
+**Important**: All references to "Test File" below should be read as follows.
 The typescript files should compile without errors to indicate the internal consistency of the typescript definitions.
 I.e. they are only shape tests as is the DefinitelyTyped tradition.
 They are expressly not meant to be used with a test runner as functional tests.
-A grunt-task using the dev-dependency typescript@2.0.0 version is currently used to perform the compilation tests.

 ### D3 Standard Bundle Modules